qmk/qmk_firmware/docs/faq_debug.md

 - http://arduino.cc/en/uploads/Main/arduino-leonardo-schematic_3b.pdf
 - http://arduino.cc/en/uploads/Main/arduino-micro-schematic.pdf

-Arduino leonardo and micro have **ATMega32U4** and can be used for TMK, though Arduino bootloader may be a problem.
+Arduino Leonardo and micro have **ATMega32U4** and can be used for TMK, though Arduino bootloader may be a problem.

 ## Using PF4-7 Pins of USB AVR?
 You need to set JTD bit of MCUCR yourself to use PF4-7 as GPIO.
 Those pins are configured to serve JTAG function by default.
-MCUs like ATMega*U* or AT90USB* are affeteced with this.
+MCUs like ATMega*U* or AT90USB* are affected with this.

 If you are using Teensy this isn't needed.
 Teensy is shipped with JTAGEN fuse bit unprogrammed to disable the function.